Tonka Tomicic

 Tonka Tomicic Petric (Tonka Tomičić Petrić; born 31 May 1976) is a Chilean TV host and beauty pageant titleholder.
 She is of Croatian origin.

-Best known for televisions shows on TVN and Canal 13 as Buenos Dias A Todos, Viña's International Festival and Bienvenidos.
-She's considered one of the most important females TV personalities of Chile.
-After being a former fashion model in Chile, Tomicic become the face, and spoken celebrity of "Almacenes Paris" a department store's since 2005 and Garnier's Chilean ambassador since 2007, her parents are Croatian immigrants to Chile.
+Best known for television shows on TVN and Canal 13 as Buenos Dias A Todos, Viña's International Festival and Bienvenidos.
+She's considered one of the most important female TV personalities of Chile.
+After being a former fashion model in Chile, Tomicic became the face and spoken celebrity of "Almacenes Paris", a department store since 2005 and Garnier's Chilean ambassador since 2007.
+Her parents are Croatian immigrants to Chile.

 Early life

-She was born on May 31, 1976, in Antofagasta, Chile. her parents are Antonio Tomičić, and Marija Petrić, both Croatians immigrants to Chile.
+She was born on 31 May 1976, in Antofagasta, Chile.
+Her parents are Antonio Tomičić and Marija Petrić, both Croatian immigrants to Chile.
 Tomicic grew up in the commune of La Florida, Santiago, she completed her primary and secondary education at the Colegio Argentino del Sagrado Corazón de Jesús, in Providencia, In 1994 she entered the Universidad Tecnológica Metropolitana to study design in visual communication, leaving her studies unfinished.

 Career

-She was discovered as a model by New Models Agency, in Chile as 14 yrs old, After the first contact, Tomičić filmed her first television commercial for the Tigre shoe company.
+She was discovered as a model by New Models Agency in Chile at 14 years old.
+After the first contact, Tomičić filmed her first television commercial for the Tigre shoe company.
 She was crowned queen of the XXIV version of the Miss World 1995 Chilean Version pagated, and representing her country in the Miss World 1995 pageant held in South Africa.
 Her career as a beauty queen continued when she was crowned Virreina Sudamericana 1996 in Bolivia and Miss Atlántico Internacional 1999 in Uruguay.